MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/view-command.md

 :::row-end:::

 ## Remarks
-The <strong>view</strong> command of the <strong>tf</strong> command-line utility retrieves a read-only copy of a file from the Team Foundation version control server to a temporary folder on your computer and displays its contents.
+The **>view** command of the **tf** command-line utility retrieves a read-only copy of a file from the Team Foundation version control server to a temporary folder on your computer and displays its contents.
 Unless you specify a particular version, Team Foundation retrieves the latest version of the file from the Team Foundation version control server.

 The **view** command does not retrieve files into your workspace or check them out.
 See [Get Command](get-command.md) and [Checkout and Edit Commands](checkout-or-edit-command.md) for more information about how to get the Team Foundation version control server version of and check out files.